 The German-style castle on Austin Ave started construction back in 1890 during the days of the booming cotton industry.
 John Tennant, a local stone contractor, decided to build himself an incredibly impressive home on the outskirts of town.
 According to WacoHistory.com, Tennant struck a deal with banker J. W. Mann and was given this land in exchange for the stone to use as a gravestone.
 Unfortunately for Tennant, he didn't have the money to complete the project and sold the property to cotton broker Ripley Hanrick in 1906, but was kept on to help finish work on the stone.
 Again, the project was too complicated, and the men abandoned the house in 1908.

 A few years later, investor Roy E. Lane saw some serious potential in the unfinished house.
 Civil War veteran Capt.
 Alfred Abeel purchased the home and hired Lane to help him finish the project that at this point, was over 20 years in the making.
 Lane chose to model the frame into a castle and created The Cottonland Castle.

 The home has passed through some other owners since its creation, with the most recent doing upgrades to the plumbing and putting Chip and Jo in the perfect position to sweep in and bring all parts of disrepair back to its former glory.
 Here's a look inside the historic piece of real estate.

 The exterior of the 6,700 square foot castle is incredibly majestic, complete with a 9-foot oak front door that weighs a staggering 400 lbs.

 With multiple incredible fireplaces, we can't wait to see what magic Jo is planning for these interiors.
-She also has some incredible natural light with these living spaces.
+She also has some incredible natural light in these living spaces.